-Andrews University | September 28-October 1, 2023
+Andrews University | September 26–29, 2024

 Please check back frequently for more information about Homecoming over the coming weeks as details are finalized.
 We also highly encourage you to fill out the Homecoming registration form if you plan on attending any of the events throughout the weekend, so that we can easily communicate with you regarding any event changes.

 If you are an honored class member, you are invited to this elegant banquet commencing the Homecoming weekend celebrations on Thursday, Sept.
-28. Greet returning classmates and supporters of Andrews University over plates of Sam’s chicken, mashed potatoes and Andrews’ signature dishes.
-Members of the Class of 1973 will be inducted into the Golden Hearts Club after a roll call by the Alumni Association.
+26. Greet returning classmates and supporters of Andrews University over plates of Sam’s chicken, mashed potatoes and Andrews’ signature dishes.
+Members of the Class of 1974 will be inducted into the Golden Hearts Club after a roll call by the Alumni Association.
 Honored Alumni and the new Up-and-Coming Alumni awards will be presented, recognizing each recipient’s outstanding service to church and community.
 Also honored at this banquet are those who have partnered with Andrews through generous giving, who will be presented with The Spirit of Philanthropy Award.
 Please RSVP to secure your complimentary ticket, as space is limited.
 Honored class members or by invitation only.

 Join us for a memorable day of golf on Friday, Sept.
-29. All proceeds go toward the Andrews Legacy Student Scholarship Fund.
+27. All proceeds go toward the Andrews Legacy Student Scholarship Fund.
 RSVP required.

 Join the Women’s Scholarship Committee for a special brunch and program honoring this year’s Women’s Scholarship recipients on Friday, Sept.
-29. RSVP required.
+27. RSVP required.

-Admire beautifully restored classic cars at this nostalgic annual event in the Howard Performing Arts Center parking lot from 1-5 pm on Friday 9/29.
+Admire beautifully restored classic cars at this nostalgic annual event in the Howard Performing Arts Center parking lot from 1-5 pm on Friday 9/27.
 Hosted by the Office of Alumni Services.

-Come watch the 36th annual Homecoming Parade.
+Come watch the 37th annual Homecoming Parade.
 Viewing bleachers are between the Howard Performing Arts Center and Chan Shun Hall parking lots.
-The parade will begin at 5:30 p.m. on Friday, September 29.
+The parade will begin at 5:30 p.m. on Friday, September 27.
 Learn more and clubs/departments can sign up at alumni.andrews.edu/parade.

-Click below to view the printed weekend program.
+Click the image below to view the printed weekend program.
 Additionally, you can click through the above tabs to view the schedule for each day.
 Please note that all events are subject to change and check back regularly for any attendance requirement changes such as RSVP information.

-Homecoming Program 2023
+2024 Homecoming Program

 1:30–5 p.m.